himaj47/cpp_converters_ws/README.md

 - **Examples & tests**:
   - Demonstrated how to convert structs into ROS2 messages.
   - Demonstrated publishing/subscribing with generated type adapters.
-  - Tests for message descriptions
+  - Tests for message descriptions that are added to the registry.

 ---